rseah145/smw-term2/lesson_7/Theory.md

 <br>

 <b>Public Key Infrastructure (PKI)</b>
-* Refers to tech that feature
+* Refers to tech that features authentication and encryption

 ## Selecting a Certificate Enrollment and Renewal Method